 Absolutely.
 The workflow handles any narrative format including commercials, music videos, short films, and branded content.
 Describe your commercial's scenes and the workflow generates boards that capture your creative direction.

-Professional storyboard artists typically charge $100 to $500 per page.
-Morphic's cinematic storyboard workflow is included with your Morphic subscription and delivers complete boards in minutes.
+Professional storyboard artists charge varying rates per page depending on complexity.
+Morphic's cinematic storyboard workflow is available on Morphic and delivers complete boards significantly faster than manual illustration.